lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 ## Testing prioritization with child groups having different depths.

-In the next test, set the group override such that it is not set at the same child 'depth' or 'level' as the 'product' group.
+In the next example, set the group 'override' such that it is not set at the same child 'depth' or 'level' as the 'product' group.

 Consider the following case.